Palm Springs is synonymous with desert heat (and chilly evenings in winter!), Joshua Trees and mid-century modern architecture.

 But as well as the trees are the extraordinary boulders that you can climb or just take endless photos of.

-You need to pay $25 for a two-day car pass to the national park from a shop the entrance to the park, or $80 for a year which gives you access to all the US national parks.
+You need to pay $25 for a car pass to the national park from a shop the entrance to the park, or $80 for a year which gives you access to all the US national parks.

-This new and state of the art spa facility is located on top the aqua calientes natural hot springs where the waters are thousands of years old by the time they come to the surface.
-But the best thing is you can pay for one treatment and stay all day using their facilities which includes a gym, swimming pool, mineral pools, salt cave, sauna and various relaxing rooms.
+This new state-of-the-art spa facility is located on top the aqua calientes natural hot springs where the waters are thousands of years old by the time they come to the surface, and owned by the local Cahuilla Indian tribe.

 I had a collagen facial and then stayed for lunch by the pool.
 You can read more about my spa day at Spa Séc-he here.

-Play golf in Palm Springs!
+4. Play golf in Palm Springs!

-Try a date shake!
+5. Try a date shake!

 90% of all dates exported from the United States come from Palm Springs and if you want a great date shake, head to Shields Date Garden where they use dehydrated date crystals and vanilla ice cream to make what is really dessert in a cup.

-Ride up the mountain on the Palm Springs Aerial Tramway
+6. Ride up the mountain on the Palm Springs Aerial Tramway

 This is a 4km ride in a rotating gondola up 8,500 feet to the top of Mt.
-San Jacinto, along the Chino Canyon, where it’s 30 degrees cooler and even snows up here in winter, with the snow remaining until early summer.
+San Jacinto, along the Chino Canyon, where it’s 30 degrees cooler and snows up here in winter, with the snow remaining until early summer.
 I know, crazy!

 There’s a restaurant and bar up here and 60km of hiking trails.
 Or you can just take photos of the view and head back down.
 The ideal summer escape when temps in the city are up to 120 degrees!

-Explore the Mid-century Modern architecture
+7. Explore the Mid-century Modern Architecture

 But in February Modernism Week sees people coming from all over the world for the 11-day event which includes films, cocktail parties, lectures from architects and designers, double-decker bus tours so you can peer over the fences (!), and a nosey through some of the most amazing homes out here in the desert.